Azure-Samples/azure-ml-federated-learning/docs/quickstart.md

 * have an active [Azure subscription](https://azure.microsoft.com) that you can use for development purposes,
 * have permissions to create resources, set permissions, and create identities in this subscription (or at least in one resource group),
-  * Note that to set permissions, you typically need _Owner_ role in the subscription or resource group - _Contributor_ role is not enough.
-This is key for being able to _secure_ the setup.
 * [install the Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).

 ## Create a sandbox environment